Quantitative Darboux theorems in contact geometry: A tightness radius estimate

 \subsection{Convexity in Riemannian geometry}

-Let $S$ be a hypersurface in an Riemannian manifold $(M^n,g)$ that bounds a region $U$.
-We say that $U$ is \dfn{geodesically convex at $p$} in $S$ if any (local) geodesic in a direction $v\in T_p S$ intersects $U$ only at $p$.
-The region $U$ is \dfn{geodesically convex} if it is geodesically convex at every point $p\in S$.

-\begin{lemma} Let $f:M^n\to \R$ be a smooth function on a Riemannian manifold $(M^n,g)$ and let $U$ be a sublevel set of $f$ at a regular value.
-Then $U$ is geodesically convex at $p\in S=\partial U$ if and only if the Hessian of $f$ is positive definite:
+Let $S$ be a cooriented hypersurface in a Riemannian manifold $(M^n,g)$.
+We say that $S$ is \dfn{geodesically convex at $p$} if its second fundamental form is positive definite at $p$.
+This has to do with convexity because it forces geodesics which are tangent to $S$ at $p$ to stay (locally) on one side of $S$.
+Let $f$ be a function defined on a small neighborhood $U$ of $p$ such that $S \cap U$ is a regular level set of $f$ and $\nabla f$ defines the coorientation of $S$.
+Then $S$ is geodesically convex at $p$ if and only if the Hessian of $f$ at $p$ is positive definite.